 For the dumpling filling:

 scallions (green and white parts), finely chopped

-1/2 cup chopped garlic chives
+finely chopped garlic chives

 - 1/2 teaspoon

-round wheat dumpling wrappers
+round wheat dumpling or potsticker wrappers

 For the dipping sauce:

-- 1/4 cup soy sauce
+- 1/4 cup

-2 tablespoons rice vinegar
+- 2 tablespoons

 thinly sliced scallions, white part only

 toasted sesame seeds

 freshly ground black pepper

-Transfer the cabbage to a large bowl and stir in the pork, scallions, garlic chives, garlic, ginger, soy sauce, and sesame oil.
+Transfer the cabbage to a large bowl.
+Add the pork, scallions, garlic chives, garlic, ginger, soy sauce, and sesame oil and use your hands to combine; do not overwork or the filling will be tough.
 If you wish to taste for seasoning, poach or fry a small amount of the filling, and adjust the seasonings to your liking.